 - Super Robot Wars L, where the last 10 chapters (Out of 43) are basically "One chapter setting up a show's finale, another chapter doing said finale, repeat three more times, do the same for the Original Generation baddies", with little crossovering going on other than Moon WILL and Big Gold's Villain Team-Up meaning they fight you Dual Boss style.

 - Super Robot Wars K. There are a few times where the team splits up to take two threats at the same time.
-Near the end, they split to end THREE plots at once (Godannar, Gaiking and Soukyuu No Fafner), with the Godannar one condensing the entire second season in three measly chapters.
+Near the end, they split to end three plots at once (Godannar, Gaiking and Fafner), with the Godannar one condensing the entire second season in three measly chapters.

 - F.E.A.R.
 3, especially when you consider that it was meant to wrap up the entire plot of the series.
 The game has a clear beginning, middle, and finale, but jumps abruptly from the middle right to the finale without any sort of build-up or transition in between.

 - The second half of Star Fox Adventures is much shorter because of this.
-After a lengthy set of introductory tasks, Fox starts looking for the Spellstones and later the Krazoa Spirits.
-The first two Spellstones and three Krazoa Spirits take a while to find.
+After a lengthy set of introductory tasks where the only Plot Coupon retrieved is the first Krazoa Spirit (by Krystal), Fox starts looking for the Spellstones and later the Krazoa Spirits.
+The first two Spellstones and the next two Krazoa Spirits take a while to find.
 The other two Spellstones and three Krazoa Spirits are gotten in a more rushed way.
 The very last Spirit, in fact, is supposedly earned after defeating Big Bad general Scales, until Andross interrupts the battle, orders Scales to give Fox the Spirit and, when the latter places it in its spot in Krazoa Palace, a sudden battle between Fox and Andross ensues.
 And then the game ends.

-- The Longest Journey has a Cosmic Deadline to the Arcadia story.
+- The game has a Cosmic Deadline to the Arcadia story.
 April Ryan needs to collect four pieces of the stone disc to open the Guardian's realm.
 Two are procured through a small quest.
-However, the last two are pretty much procured within ten minutes of each other...which follows the end of the story arc of capturing the first two.
-Then after that, the plot...pretty much stops and you're sent back to Arcadia.
-However, in true Longest Journey fashion, when April is simply handed the pieces of the disc, she says "Well that was a lot easier than I thought!"
+However, the last two are pretty much procured within ten minutes of each other... which follows the end of the story arc of capturing the first two.
+Then after that, the plot... pretty much stops and you're sent back to Arcadia.
+However, in true Longest Journey fashion, when April is simply handed the pieces of the disc, she says "Well, that was a lot easier than I thought!"

-- The third Goddess Pearl in The Legend of Zelda: The Wind Waker is given to Link directly by the Sea Spirit, without having to go through a dungeon.
+- The third and last Goddess Pearl in The Legend of Zelda: The Wind Waker is given to Link directly by the Sea Spirit Jabun, without the former having to go through a dungeon beforehand as in the case of other Zelda games with three or more Plot Coupons.
+A dungeon was planned to take place (either in Greatfish Isle or inside Jabun) during this phase, but was removed due to time constraints.

 - In The Legend of Zelda: Twilight Princess, the first three dungeons take the longest to locate (the very first one in particular).
 But from there, each dungeon takes less time than the previous one, with the exception of the City in the Sky.
 The last two dungeons merely require Link and Midna to go where they are, which takes little, if any, effort.
 It doesn't help that the very last dungeon houses the Final Boss that hijacked what was supposed to be the last opponent, whose residing dungeon had at least some smooth buildup.